St. Paul's Chapel

 Rated

-out of 5 St. Paul’s Chapel is a great addition to find a moment of peace and quiet in New York.
+St. Paul’s Chapel is a great addition to find a moment of peace and quiet in New York.
 If you are doing a 9/11 tour of different places it’s a must stop by.
 There wasn’t a wait to walk into the chapel, and the people at the door were super friendly.
 There wasn’t a time limit to be in the building.
 I spent about 15 minutes relaxing and checking out the displays they had.
 Next time I hope I’m available when they have a service to check it out.

-Nicole Wright - a month ago
+Nicole Wright - 2 months ago

 The St. Paul's Chapel, located in New York City, is a true architectural and spiritual treasure.
 Its Gothic design, which evokes the greatness of European cathedrals, contrasts with the bustle of the city that surrounds it, creating a space of serenity and reflection in the midst of urban hustle and bustle.